5 Myths About Online Dating

 Remember when Vanity Fair pointed fingers at Tinder for causing a “Dating apocalypse?”
 The truth is–as we learned from Carrie Bradshaw¬¬–people have always been having casual flings and so what?
 Sure, technology now makes it easier to find a hook-up so you don’t have to place a personal ad in the newspaper, but it also does help build committed relationships.

 Though the majority of relationships still begin offline, research shows that 5% of married couples or those in a committed relationship met their significant other online.
 This number is and will continue to grow as studies show more people are going on dates with people they meet online.

 No you’re not!
-Studies show that there has been a 6% increase in online users ages 55 to 64-year-olds from 2013 to 2015.
+Studies show that there has been a 6% increase of online users ages 55 to 64-year-olds who are using over 50 dating sites and more from 2013 to 2015.
 Sure, age will impact your match, but that doesn’t mean you’re too old to give it a try!
 In fact, older men will actually have more options than older woman because, by age 48, men have twice as many pursuers as women.
 Moreover, 76% of women say they date men that are at least 5 years older than them.

 A survey by Pew Research Center found that 23% of Americans agree with the statement “People who use online dating sites are desperate.”
 When online dating first popped up, people were even more skeptical than they were today because technology was not as advanced a decade ago.
 Though people still think online dating seems desperate, it has become more acceptable as our culture’s attitude has shifted toward a more positive one.